bscotch/rumpus-ce/README.md

 ### Data Structures

 Some of the arrays and objects returned by Rumpus CE methods have methods attached to them to simplify subsequent API interaction.
-If you use an IDE that reveals type information you'll be able to infer this on a method-specific basis.
+If you use an IDE that reveals type information you'll be able to infer this on a method/object-specific basis.
 Example extended objects:

 + `ResultsPage`: An array with the addition of an async `.nextPage()` method.